christiangda/spectre-dependencies/README.md

 # spectre-dependencies

-This is the project used to install the spectre project dependencies in the OS
+This is the project used to build and install the dependencies for the Spectre project.

-## Installation
+The dependencies are:

+- Boost 1.85.0
+- OpenSSL 3.3.1
+- OpenCV 4.9.0
+- depthai-core 2.26.0

+NOTE: This project is designed to be compiled on Linux, MacOS and Windows using clang and cmake.

+## Build and install the dependencies

+### Linux

 Update the system